Real-Dev-Squad/website-api-contracts/transactions/README.md

 - **Params**
   username: username of loggedin user.
   noOfRecords: No of transactions want to fetch.
+Default value is 10 if not provided in request URL
 - **Query**
   username=[string] noOfRecords=[integer]
 - **Body**